 Listen carefully.
-A person may be willing to meet you halfway or give you something that you need under certain circumstances.
+A person may be willing to compromise or give you something that you need under certain circumstances.
 If you listen carefully to what he or she has to say, you may be able to detect what these circumstances are.
 Don't give up because one person says no. Review your plan and determine if you need to change something.
 You may have to change your plan several times, but keep focusing on your goal!
+Negotiation is a process, not a one-time event.